depinette/backtoweb/README.md

 Check also the following sample:

-* the 'http://localhost/hello/vars' sample to see request parameters
+* the 'http://localhost/hello/vars' sample to understand how to get request parameters
 * the 'http://localhost/img' sample to understand how to output a PNG image.